testingprofessional/SwaggerPetstoreApiTesting/README.md

 ### Write new tests

 ##### Testrunner
-To make the tests running a testrunner is needed.
+To make the tests running, a testrunner is needed.
 It is the starting point for Junit to start executing de tests.
 In the project it is defined in the file: CucumberTestSuite.java

 ```Gherkin